CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 # Raspberry Pi 4 setup #

-We are currently testing the RPi4 to check its viability for PTB useage.

 ## OS Options ##
 The standard OS is 32bit Raspian based off of Debian Buster.
-It is tiny and light, but the major issue is getting a recent Octave installed.
-Ubuntu 20.10 is also available and has a more recent Octave available.
+It is tiny and light, but the major issue is getting a recent Octave + PTB installed.
+Ubuntu 20.10 64bit is also available and has a more recent Octave (5.1) available.
+Both support Neurodebian, but custom PTB installs require a 32bit OS, so Raspian is preferred for this.

 ## Installing PTB ##
 The best way to install PTB is to use Neurodebian (supports Raspian and Ubuntu).
 From USTC for Ubuntu 20.10: